raghuveerv/CommodityPricePredictor/README.md

   - Certain anomalies in the dataset, such as wages being listed as a commodity and "day" appearing as a unit of measurement, raise questions about the reliability and context of these entries.
 - **Mitigation**:
   - While these inconsistencies did not impact the predictions, further validation and consolidation with original data sources or additional datasets are   needed to understand and address these anomalies.

+### Price Conversion Inconsistency
+- **Concern**:
+  - The current price conversion values are static, and do not reflect real-time exchange rates.
+This could lead to discrepancies in pricing data when comparing across different currencies.
+- **Mitigation**:
+  - To address this issue, dynamic price conversions can be implemented by integrating an API, such as [exchangeratesapi](https://exchangeratesapi.io/), to fetch up-to-date exchange rates.
+This will ensure that the price conversions are accurate and reflect the current market rates.

 ### Data Representation
 - **Concern**:
   -Limited regional coverage might not represent global trends.